maxgray7-dev/ski-club_project/README.md

 - "Services" page shows variety of benefits that people would het if they join club.
 - "Gallery" Page brings the user on the page with photos othat illustrate and shows experience that user can benefit by joining the club.
 - "Become a member" page provides a simple form for a user to complete.
 This is essential but simple information for the club about the user that interested to join.
 It includes: name, surname, email and their interest: ski, snowboard, or both.
 After completing the page the club can contact and reach the person who showed the interest.

+__Footer__

+Footer should be visible on the each page and includes The Ski Club details, social networks,  provides access to weather podcast and live cameras for users comfort.

 #### "About US" Page